 Support for New Leaders

 In 2005, ELDA began a new program entitled Leaders Exploring Administrative Possibilities (LEAP).
-LEAP provides a select group of highly qualified and motivated teachers in San Diego County the opportunity to learn more about their personal leadership capacity and provides them initial leadership training and development as they explore a career in school leadership.
+LEAP provides highly qualified and motivated teachers the opportunity to learn more about their personal leadership capacity through leadership training and development as they explore a career in school leadership.
 LEAP students are invited to apply for the Aspiring Leaders Program.

-The need for quality professional development for school leaders has prompted ELDA to begin offering Summer Institutes in 2006 and the Spotlight Speaker Series for principals, vice-principals, teacher leaders, charter school leaders and others.
-Today’s school leaders are confronting achievement and opportunity gaps, and in order to address these concerns, school leaders must meet them head-on.
-The ELDA Summer Institutes provide opportunities for the participants to meet, learn from, and confer with top educational leaders and researchers in the country, and to develop a plan for meeting the needs of the students they serve, for improving teacher practice, and accelerating student achievement.
-The ELDA Summer Institutes have offered unique four-day learning experiences for school leaders.
-The Spotlight Speaker Series has provided well-known speakers and researchers in the field of eductional leadership and development of professional learning communities.
-The goal of bothe the Spotlight Speaker Series and Summer Institutes is to offer professional development opportunities that will build staff capacity and ultimately accelerate student learning.
+The need for quality professional development opportunities for school leaders prompted ELDA to begin offering Summer Institutes and the Spotlight on Education Speaker Series in 2006.
+The ELDA Summer Institutes provide opportunities for the participants to meet, learn from, and confer with top educational leaders and researchers in the country, to develop a plan for meeting the needs of the students they serve, improve teacher practice, and accelerate student achievement.
+The Spotlight on Education Speaker Series provides well-known speakers and researchers in the field of educational leadership and development of professional learning communities.

 ELDA has become a nationally recognized school leadership training program.
 There has been extensive research on the program’s effectiveness and the positive contributions ELDA graduates have made in leading urban schools.
 In 2007 in a study for the Stanford Educational Leadership Institute conducted by Linda Darling-Hammond and others, ELDA was selected as one of the top eight principal preparation programs in the nation, and the only one in California.